FreeRADIUS/wiki.freeradius.org/guide/Active-Directory-direct-via-winbind.md

 authentication (though this document does not go into the details of configuring EAP).

-The method given in this document is brand new (March 2015) and will currently require compiling code.
-It may still contain bugs.
-However, in testing performance has been shown to be greater than the existing methods to-date.
+_The method given in this document is new (March 2015) and may require compiling code and may also contain bugs.
+However, in testing, performance has been shown to be greater than other existing methods such as ntlm_auth._

 Other Active Directory authentication methods
 ---------------------------------------------